Epban2/Tris_Grafica/README.md

-This is my versione of Tic Tac Toe in JavaSwing.
+This is my version of Tic Tac Toe in JavaSwing.
 👽👾